Stacking the founder chips in your favour

 Nobody ever has any free time ever, I get that, but here are some things you might want to consider;

-• Learn to say no to things - A lot of your time is probably like mine, spent doing things you agreed to with people, sometimes you just need to say no in order to make time for things you want to get done.
+- Learn to say no to things - If your time is like mine, you spend a lot of it doing things you agreed to with people, say no in order to make time for things you want to get done.

 Money